sonupatil123456789/newsapplication/README.md

  - ***business, entertainment ,general, health ,science ,sports .technology.***

+### 4 Book mark news page

+book mark page has being implemanted on second icon of navbar  all the data has stored in the local database using shared prifference

-### 4 Dark mode
+### 5 Dark mode

-i have implemented the industry  trending feature which is *dark mode* which is located at
+i have implemented the industry  trending feature which is *dark mode* which is located deeply nested in page as follows  at

 **5 profile  > darkmode**

-### 5 Handling no internet connection when network is disconnected
+### 6 Handling no internet connection when network is disconnected

 the connectiviety package is used for handelling the states of internet